 - Raisins or Dried Cranberries

-There is so much to love about these cookies.
-Crisp buttery edges, soft centers, and each bite slightly different than the last.
-Cleaning out my pantry has never been so delicious!
+Texture: Crisp buttery edges, soft centers, and each bite slightly different than the last.

 Kitchen Sink Cookies